Fully configure host header for Web application (Step-by-Step)

 Open Central Administration > Application Management > Manage web applications (under Web Applications).
 Click New in Ribbon.

-Now, you can select service application connection and then click OK to create new Web application.
+Select service application connection if you have and then click OK to create new Web application.

 Register the host header in DNS Server

-In my DNS server, I create new host A by click New Host (A or AAA)
+In DNS server, create new host A by click New Host (A or AAA)

-Type host name under Name and IP of Web server.
+Type host name under Name, and the SharePoint server’s IP address.
 Click Add Host.

 Configure host header for a Web application

-In IIS Manager, right click in Web application that needs to be configured host header and then click Edit Binding.
+In IIS Manager, right click the Web application you need to assign host header to and then click Edit Binding.
 In Site Bindings dialog box, click Edit.
-At IP address option, select IP address of DNS Server.
+At IP address option, select IP address of the SharePoint server.
 Under Host name, type your host name.
-My domain name is ict24h.net thus I want to use my SharePoint site with this domain name.
 Click OK.

-Open Central Administration > Application Management, under Web Applications , click Configure alternate ccess mappings.
+Open Central Administration > Application Management, under Web Applications , click Configure alternate access mappings.
 Verify that the URL for the default zone is set correctly.

 I want to share basics in this post because I saw some questions about it in SharePoint 2010 – Setup, Upgrade, Administration and Operation.